themeteorchef/saas-stripe/saas-stripe.md

 If you've been following with [our other recipes](http://themeteorchef.com/recipes), this should all look familiar.
 First, we pass our `customer` argument to our good friend [Check](http://docs.meteor.com/#/full/check).
 Once we're certain that what we've received from the client is what we expect, we move onto verify that the email address passed doesn't exist in our database already.
 Why do we do this?

-As you'll see in a little bit, we technically create our customer's Meteor account _after_ we've created their account at Stripe (this will make more sense shortly).
+As you'll see in a little bit, we technically create our customer's Meteor account _after_ we've created their account at Stripe.(This will make more sense shortly.)
 Checking the email before we do anything else ensures that our customer 1.) doesn't already exist in our database, and 2.) that we're not creating duplicate customers in Stripe.
 An ounce of prevention...or something like that.

-Alright!
+All right!
 Next we get into the meat and potatoes of this thing.
-Once we've verified that we _didn't_ find a user in our database using `if ( !lookupCustomer ) {}` (or, if lookupCustomer returns nothing), we get freaky deaky on some Stripe API calls.
+Once we've verified that we _didn't_ find a user in our database using `if ( !lookupCustomer ) {}` (or, if lookupCustomer returns nothing), we get freaky-deaky on some Stripe API calls.
 Strap in, this might knock you for a loop.

 <p class="block-header">/server/methods/signup.js</p>
 ```.lang-javascript